KamalKolathur/Kamal-Documentation-Portfolio/WhatFont-Extension.md

+# Using WhatFont Extension

-# You can use the WhatFont extension provided by Google Chrome to inspect the fonts used in a web page.
+You can use the WhatFont extension provided by Google Chrome to inspect the fonts used in a web page.

 ## Step 1: Get WhatFont extension
 1. Go to the Chrome Web Store (https://chromewebstore.google.com).